yalmip/yalmip.github.io/_posts/examples/2021-05-05-integratedpwa.md

                      \end{cases}
 $$

 Having these expression, we are ready to implement the model.
-What we have to do is to represent that the objective is defined differently in different regions, which effectively means we have to implement [if-else statements](/modellingif).
-Proceeding exactly as we learn there, we end up with our finished productafter having simplified our integrals.
+What we have to do is to represent that the objective is defined differently in different regions, which effectively means we have to implement [if-else statements](/example/modellingif).
+Proceeding exactly as we learn there, we end up with our finished product after having simplified our integrals.

 ````matlab
 sdpvar x